-These goals are ambitious, yet attainable.
-For the All Students group, all Wyoming schools will have to perform as well or better than the schools that were performing among the top 35% in the baseline year.
+These goals are ambitious because every Wyoming school will have to perform as well or better than the schools that were performing among the top 35% in the baseline year.

-For the Subgroups, all Wyoming schools that meet the minimum n will have to perform as well or better than the schools that were performing among the top 20% in the baseline year.
+For the Subgroups, all Wyoming schools that meet the minimum n for each subgroup will have to perform as well or better than the schools that were performing among the top 20% in the baseline year.

-These goals are attainable because all Wyoming schools not currently meeting the long-term goals, including the lowest-performing schools, have 15 years to meet the goal.
+While these goals are ambitious, they are also attainable because all Wyoming schools not currently meeting the long-term goals, including the lowest-performing schools, have 15 years to meet the goal.
 Appendix A will illustrate that the interim targets are reasonable when they are spread out over a 15-year period for All Students and Subgroups.

-2. Provide the measurements of interim progress toward meeting the long-term goals for academic achievement in Appendix A.
+2. Provide the measurements of interim progress toward meeting the longterm goals for academic achievement in Appendix A.